huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the Cassandra instance resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the Cassandra instance resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new Cassandra instance resource.

 * `availability_zone` - (Required) Specifies the AZ name.
   Changing this parameter will create a new resource.